PlantDr430/TransposableELMT/README.md

 Currently, all programs are run using default settings with little to no options to alter settings through flags.
 Additional options may be added to future versions if there is a need.

 It is recommended to provide additional currated libraries such as those from [RepBase](https://www.girinst.org/repbase/update/browse.php).
-Simply select an appropriate toxanomic level and download the file in FASTA format.
+Simply select an appropriate taxanomic level and download the file in FASTA format.
 Then provide the file with the ```-rb``` flag on the command line.

 ## Dependencies